System Design Space

 Recommendations

-Define 1-3 critical user journeys and build SLI around those paths.
+Define 1-3 critical user journeys and build SLIs around those paths.

-Use both fast and slow burn-rate alerts to catch spikes and sustained degradation.
+Use fast and slow SLO-based alerts to catch both sharp spikes and slow degradation.

-Separate internal SLO from external SLA so customer expectations stay realistic.
+Separate internal SLOs from external SLAs so customer expectations stay realistic.

 References